GraGLeS/GraGLeS2D/docs/source/index.rst

 ..
-Documentation to the GraGLeS 2d Project
+Documentation to the GraGLeS 2D Project
 .. ===================================

 The Grain Growth Level Set simulation tool is a 2D evolution solver for arbitrary tesselations.
-The evolution can be discribed by a gradient flow - in the shown apllication we implemented a weighted mean curvature flow.
+The evolution is computed by a gradient flow - in the shown apllication we implemented a weighted mean curvature flow.
 This models the well-known physical phenomena of grain growth in polycrystalline materials.
 The GraGLes project is developed by Christian Mießen and Nikola Velinov at the Institute of Physical Metallurgy and Metal Physics.
+As we utilize a special allocator library (jemalloc), please follow the installation instrcutions in the next chapter.

  .. figure:: ../images/IMMLogo.png
    :scale: 50%